 TIER ONE: CORE REQUIREMENTS

 The AKHCAN CHW Training Model is based on a tiered training process.
 The “Core Requirements” tier is intended to be delivered to new CHWs as their first entry into the training process and covers material essential to all CHWs, regardless of their place of employment.
-The Core Requirements provide 98 hours of training: 88 hours of which are in the classroom and 10 hours of online training.
 To prioritize information and allow trainings to build upon one another, tier one is designed to be completed in a specific sequence.

 Public Health Concepts and Approaches